Schooners Rhoda Mary and Katie Cluett; discover here the remarkable story which inspired this fine art work and see how the painting developed.

 He used the CONTACT link on the menu above to get this marine painting ‘under sail’.

-My client wished and emailed me.
+The gentleman wished and emailed me.

 We spoke via Skype and using the video link, designed this new painting showing the same vessels a little further into their race.